audreyc20/SimplePongGame/README.md

 # Simple Pong Game in python
-A very simpler version of pong for two players that keeps track of scores and randomly makes the ball move faster on a timer
+# A very simple version of pong for two players that keeps track of scores and randomly makes the ball move faster on a timer

 	import simplegui, random									#imports to use graphics and random modules